 It is important to recognise that it will take a while for employers to adjust their rental spaces to accommodate the demand for flexible friendly offices, a short-term downside to changing our working culture.
 It’s very likely we will see an increase in the amount of flexible office space available nearer to where people live, vs the push to have all people travel to one central location.

-Companies will also need to work out exactly what they need to support their flexible culture.
+Companies will also need to work out exactly what they need to support their flexible and hybrid teams culture.
 The tool we use will change but for the better, supporting more flexible hours and ways to collaborate that don’t require a physical presence nor everyone working at the same time.
 There will be some teething problems in the transition to flexible first working, but this is sure to improve as more and more companies seriously make flexible working a central part of their working cultures.

 This is not the only problem to consider, a further complication for flexible working is that some staff may feel isolated, particularly working from home, and a flexible team may lose valuable bonding time together.
 A shared office space and core hours provides opportunities for conversation and team bonding that can be difficult to replicate when a whole team is flexible.
 Arranging regular team meetups and away days can mitigate this to an extent, but this does require time and planning to get it right for your team.
 This also presents a further issue: flexible working can be more complicated to manage.
 Keeping track of multiple team members in an office with set hours can be easy, but with the whole or part of your team working flexibly you need to think carefully about how to adapt your management structures to best communicate with your team.